Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Main result

-\paragraph*{Main result.} Our main contribution is a construction for the leaderless case, proving an $\O(\log\log k)$ upper bound.
-This closes the last remaining gap in the state complexity of flock-of-bird predicates.
+We construct population protocols (without leaders) for an infinite family of threshold predicates $\varphi_n(x)\Leftrightarrow x\ge k_n$, with $k_1,...\in\N$, proving an $\O(\log\Abs{\varphi_n})$ upper bound on their state complexity.
+This closes the final gap in the state complexity of threshold predicates.

-The result is surprising, as the prevailing opinion tended towards the existing constructions being optimal.\footnote{In particular, the technique to show the $\Omega(\log\log k)$ lower bound could also be used for a $\Omega(\log k)$ bound.
-The $\Omega(\log\log k)$ bound is due to a reliance on Rackoff's theorem, a general result for Petri nets.
-It was hoped that the special structure of population protocols could be exploited instead.} Our construction also evades a conditional impossibility result by~\cite{BlondinEJ18}, which gives a $\Omega(\log k)$ lower bound for leaderless $1$-aware protocols.
-(Essentially, protocols where some agent knows at some point that the threshold has been exceeded.)
-Our protocol only accepts provisionally and continues to check that no invariant has been violated, making it (to the extend of our knowledge) the first construction that is not $1$-aware.

-As for previous results in this area, our result is not a construction for arbitrary thresholds $k$, only for an infinite family of them.
-Indeed, a $\O(\log\log k)$ bound for the former can be shown impossible by a simple counting argument~\cite{BlondinEJ18}.
-Our result, therefore, is easier to formally state by fixing the number of states $n$ and specifying the largest threshold $k$ that can be decided by a protocol with $n$ states.
+As in prior work, our result is not a construction for arbitrary thresholds $k$, only for an infinite family of them.
+It is, therefore, easier to formally state by fixing the number of states $n$ and specifying the largest threshold $k$ that can be decided by a protocol with $n$ states.